louis23412/signalEngine/README.md

      ```

 3. **Training Process**:
-   - The engine trains incrementally as it processes candles, updating transformer weights and the Q-table based on simulated trade outcomes.
+   - The `HiveMind` trains incrementally as simulated trades are closed, adjusting weights based on trade outcomes (positive: 1, negative: 0).
+   - The 64 transformers share weights periodically to enhance collaboration, with high-performing models contributing more.
    - Use large datasets (10,000+ candles) for better signal accuracy.
    - **Note**: At least 11 candles are required to compute technical indicators (e.g., RSI, MACD, ATR).